Northwest (sternwheeler): Sunk in the Cowlitz river

 On Friday, November 2, 1906, Northwest, running back on the Cowlitz river to Portland, struck a rock about three miles upriver from Kalama.
 Northwest was beached immediately and passengers and crew taken off the boat with no harm.

 The next day, the sternwheeler Georgie Burton was dispatched to the scene, carrying divers, wrecking equipment, and towing two barges.

 The Kellogg Transportation Company chartered the sternwheeler Altona to take the place of Northwest until the sunken boat could be returned to service.
 The company anticipated that Northwest could be raised with little difficulty.

 By November 8, 1906, Northwest had been raised and was being taken to Portland by the sternwheeler Wauna, supported by two wrecking barges, to be repaired.
 Northwest was returned to service on November 20, 1906.

 Charter by Northern Pacific

 In mid-November 1906 the line of the Northern Pacific Railway was washed out, and the railroad had to charter steamboats to transfer passengers from Castle Rock around the washouts.
 At first the railroad chartered Undine, but when the water level in the Cowlitz fell too low for Undine, the railroad hired Northwest.

 Transfer to British Columbia

-According to one source, in 1907 Northwest was purchased by the North Coast Land Company to used to support its land development at Telkwa in the Bulkley Valley.
+According to one source, in 1907 Northwest was purchased by the North Coast Land Company to be used to support its land development at Telkwa in the Bulkley Valley.
 Another source, states that Northwest was sold to the Grand Trunk Railway to be transferred to the Skeena River.